Shop now & save up to 80% on medication

 Quick tip: Check serving size first, then total carbohydrate on the label.

 Repeated highs or lows need clinical review.
-This is especially important if you use insulin, have changing activity levels, are pregnant, have kidney disease, or have symptoms of hypoglycemia such as shakiness, sweating, confusion, or faintness.
+This is especially important if you use insulin, have changing activity levels, are pregnant, have kidney disease, or have symptoms of hypoglycemia such as shakiness, sweating, confusion, faintness, or unusual weakness.

 Foods to Emphasize, Limit, and Individualize

-Searches for a type 2 diabetes food list often suggest that foods are either safe or forbidden.
+Searches for a type 2 diabetes food list often make foods look either safe or forbidden.
 Real meal planning is more nuanced.
 Some foods are useful most of the time.
 Some are best kept occasional.
 Others depend heavily on portion size, medication timing, and glucose response.

 • Emphasize fiber-rich foods: vegetables, beans, lentils, berries, and intact grains.

-• Choose lean proteins: fish, poultry, tofu, eggs, and lower-fat dairy when appropriate.
+• Choose protein sources: fish, poultry, tofu, eggs, legumes, and suitable dairy foods.

 • Use fats thoughtfully: nuts, seeds, olive oil, and avocado can add calories quickly.